-Our robust stock ownership guidelines already require members of senior management to hold significant amounts of Colgate stock.
+Our robust stock ownership quidelines already require members of senior management to hold significant amounts of Colgate stock.
 The CEO is required to own Colgate stock equal in value to eight times his annual salary, and the other Named Officers must hold Colgate stock equal in value to four times their annual salaries.
 Other senior managers are subject to ownership requirements of one or two times their annual salaries.
 Executives have five years from their initial promotion into an eligible position to achieve required ownership levels and neither unexercised stock options nor unearned performance-based restricted stock units are counted for purposes of determining whether the ownership requirements have been met.
 All of the executives who are subject to our rigorous stock ownership guidelines are in compliance with them and many of our senior executives own Colgate stock at levels far in excess of these requirements.
 For example, Noel R. Wallace, our Chairman, President and CEO, currently holds Colgate stock equal in value to 18 times his annual salary.
 All of the other Named Officers, each of whom have been Named Officers for less than five years, either already hold Colgate stock equal in value to more than four times their annual salary or are on track to do so within the required five-year period.
-We also prohibit executives from pledging Colgate's stock, such as short sales and put and call options.
+We also prohibit executives from pledging Colgate stock and from purchasing any financial instrument that is designed to hedge against or offset any decrease in the value of Colgate's stock, such as short sales and put and call options.
 As a result, our policies already ensure that executives' interests are aligned with those of our stockholders.
 Our Board also believes that these policies compare favorably with those of our peer companies and that implementation of the policy requested by this proposal could have an adverse impact on our ability to recruit and retain executive talent because it is not market practice.